 SIRI information letter on Brexit sent to UK citizens, November 2020

-The letter below is being sent to all UK citizens residing in Denmark in the first half of November 2020.
+The letter below has been sent to all UK citizens residing in Denmark in the first half of November 2020.

 Information letter regarding your right to residence as a UK citizen residing in Denmark in connection with the UK leaving the EU

 You have been sent this letter because you are registered as a UK citizen or as a family member of a UK citizen in the Central Office of Civil Registration (CPR).